steelbrain/eslint-config/README.md

 eslintrc
 ========

 My personal eslintrc, I've created a repo for it so I don't have to copy-paste this everywhere.
+It includes ESLint CLI, Prettier CLI, and Prettier ESLint config.

 ## Installation